 To investigate the audio induced vibration generation in the Semperoper Dresden, I conducted a couple of experiments to measure the transfer function between sound pressure and acceleration at different listener positions.

 Room impulse responses have been measured binaurally using a dummy head and for all directions individually using a spherical microphone array.
 This data is used to reproduce the opera house acoustically via wave field synthesis in the Multi-Modal Measurement Lab at the Chair of Communication Acoustics, TU Dresden for further perceptual experiments.
+Accelerometers at the ground, seat and arm rests are used to measure the vibrations generated by the sound. |

 Transfer functions at low frequencies between acceleration at the ground and sound pressure level in ear height for all measurement positions.
 This corresponds to the difference between acceleration level and sound pressure level Lacc - LSPL.
+A horizontal line at 0 dB would correspond to comparable levels for sound and vibrations.

 Want to know more?
 A detailed discussion and more measurement results can be found in the following publications.